The AmeriCorps Mission: To improve lives, strengthen communities, and foster civic engagement through service and volunteering.

 National Direct applicants are encouraged to contact Nevada Volunteers outside of this link with initial information about potential member placements in Nevada by emailing Nevada Volunteers at grants@nevadavolunteers.org and include in the subject line “National Direct Consultation” or by calling 775.825.1900.
 This will allow the National Direct applicant to meet its obligation to provide information that connects the proposed activities to the current State Service Plan for Nevada.

-Not ready to Start a Program, but want to be included in our state efforts?
+Not ready to start a program, but want to be included in our state efforts?

 Nevada Volunteers is currently seeking a diverse group of people to serve as Peer Reviewers to assess and score the quality of Nevada AmeriCorps State applications.